 “Patients were concerned about hospitals having availability for them when they went into labor, and it led to some great conversations about options,” says King.
 “Some women choose to deliver out of the hospital at home, or in a birth center.
 After birth, we know we can now more easily meet their needs using telehealth services.”

-Amy Hartman (left), BSN ‘04, RN, Founder and CEO of Solstice Home Health, Hospice and Palliative Care in Salt Lake City, says COVID-19 has profoundly impacted the way her nursing team interacts with patients, but agrees it has given her company a chance to improve and adapt to changing care needs for homebound patients and those near end of life.
+Amy Hartman (above), BSN ‘04, RN, Founder and CEO of Solstice Home Health, Hospice and Palliative Care in Salt Lake City, says COVID-19 has profoundly impacted the way her nursing team interacts with patients, but agrees it has given her company a chance to improve and adapt to changing care needs for homebound patients and those near end of life.

 “When COVID-19 became an issue in March, we prepared a temporary crisis response, but we quickly came to understand what something like this would mean for us and our patients,” says Hartman.
 “Our focus changed from short-term management to providing advanced care for the future.”